...

 1. Relying Too Much on Protein Shakes

 Some supplements can do the trick, but not at the cost of meals.
-The other advantages of whole foods include the provision of other nutrients such as fiber and vitamins and minerals, not provided by the use of powders.
+The other advantages of whole foods include the provision of other nutrients such as fibre and vitamins and minerals, not provided by the use of powders.

 2. Ignoring Carbs and Fats